Written on 25 September 2018; published on 30 September 2018

 - On Outfoxing the Prognostic Mind-Set of Western Medical Practitioners

-Here are a soundtrack and a lightly edited transcription on the topics of the changing standard of living in the United States, on spontaneous healing and on Western medicine …
+Here are a soundtrack and an edited transcription on the topics of the changing standard of living in the United States, on spontaneous healing, and on Western medicine …

 TRANSCRIPTION OF THE SOUNDTRACK